 Mr. Hamilton is the father of three children, one recent MPA graduate and two current students.
 He and his wife Susan live in Euclid.
 Having three gifted children and experiencing the challenge those children faced in educational academic environments, Fraser appreciates the service MPA provides and is committed to serving our mission.

 Suzanne Hanselman is a partner of the law firm, Baker & Hostetler, LLP, and the chair of corporate practice of the Cleveland office.
 Ms. Hanselman counsels private and public companies and non-profit organizations on business issues and corporate governance.
 She frequently speaks on business law and corporate governance topics and is an Adjunct Professor of securities and corporate law at Cleveland-Marshall College of Law.

-Ms. Hanselman and her husband, Tim McDonald, live in Euclid and have four children-two that attend Menlo Park Academy and two that are in high school.
+Ms. Hanselman and her husband, Tim McDonald, live in Euclid and have four children-onw who attends Menlo Park Academy, an MPA graduate who is in high school, and two who are in college.
 Ms. Hanselman has always been active in the schools her children attend and has served as a PTO/PTA board member, gifted education board member, parent liaison to school board and classroom volunteer.
 She has been involved with a number of non-profit organizations and currently serves on the board of the YWCA of Greater Cleveland.
 Ms. Hanselman graduated from Miami University and The Ohio State College of Law.